jlobue10/SteamDeck_rEFInd/GUI/README.md

 The 'Use Firmware_bootnum' option is a SteamOS only option that requires the SteamOS EFI entry to be present when the config file is created.
 This can be checked with `efibootmgr`.
 This option was added so that the SteamOS icon is visible between the handoff of rEFInd to SteamOS loading (otherwise it's a blank screen).

+The Linux distro selection drop down box can be ignored if you're not selecting Linux as one of your boot options.
+This drop down offers some popular distro choices and helps the code create an appropriate boot Stanza for that choice.
+Some manual edits may still be required depending on which Linux distro and which particular configuration is used.

 Feedback is welcome.
 I have tested this thoroughly enough to release it.
 Enjoy!

 ![rEFInd_GUI](https://user-images.githubusercontent.com/9971433/214604232-f97f9b91-9736-4cfb-95b2-cb2b78546760.png)